cybertraining-dsc/su21-reu-362/project/index.md

 ## Abstract

-Breast cancer is a form of disease that is caused by the growth of cells in the breast out of proportion.
-The major forms by which breast cancer can be detected are through Artificial Intelligence(AI).
-AI is a concept or technology that is fast-growing in the medical and healthcare field.
-AI has provided opportunities for the healthcare ecosystem to make quick analysis, observe trends and introduce technological solutions to healthcare problems like diseases.
-In  previous  studies, researchers  extracted  different  features  from  colon  biopsy  images  to  detect  the  cancer  and  distinguish  the  normal  and  malignant  subjects.
+Breast cancer is an heterogenous disease that is caused by the growth of cells in the breast out of proportion.
+During the last 20 years, five (5) intrinsic molecular subtypes - luminal A, luminal B, HER2-enriched, Basal-like and Claudin-low have been identified, classified and intensively studied.
+This classification is based on gene expression profiling, specificaly defined by mRNA expression of 50 genes (also known as, PAM50 Genes).
+Each subtype has its distinct morphologies and clinical treatment, hence, there have been more research and advance to ensure quicker and more accurate prediction and classification.
+Artificial intelligence (AI), machine learning are one of such approach.
+They allow for more accurate classification, detection and prediction of breast cancer subtypes.

+Proteins are mRNA final product.
+The basis of classification of the subtypes based on the PAM50 genes using mRNA expression may not be as using protein, mRNA final product.
+With the knowledege of advancing technologies and the basis of the PAM50 gene classification, this project focused on the use of a proteomic dataset which contained published iTRAQ proteome profiling of 77 breast cancer samples and expression values ofr the proteins of each sample.
+Machine learning algorithm was implemented to design and analyze the data into clusters and

 Contents